ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 The default limit for the number of authorizations per block volume is eight.
 That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} LUN.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware&reg; deployment can request the authorization limit to be increased to 64.
-To request a limit increase, contact your sales representative or raise a [Support case](/unifiedsupport/cases/add){: external}.
+To request a limit increase, contact Support by raising a [Support case](/unifiedsupport/cases/add){: external}.

 If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
 Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
 You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
 For more information, see your host's OS Documentation.
 {: important}